Ellie Darcey-Alden: 2007–2009: Early work

 Darcey-Alden made her acting debut in 2007, appearing in small roles on the British stage and television, including her first stage credit in Aladdin, directed by Peter Duncan for the Oxford Playhouse.
-At 7-years-old, she forged her parents' signature on a sign-up sheet which led to an audition.
+Aged seven she forged her parents' signature on a sign-up sheet which led to an audition.
 After the play's run, Duncan strongly recommended that she continue acting, directing her to film agents in London where she signed on with A&J Management.
 This was followed by an uncredited role in the 2008 mini-series Tess of the D'Urbervilles.

-In 2009, she appeared in her first guest-starring role as Mary in one episode of Robin Hood and in select episodes as Emma Walker in Holby City—both for the BBC.
-She auditioned for the latter part earlier in June that year, accompanied by her mother, and was cast at the age of 9.
-Commenting on the experience, Darcey-Alden said: "It was very entertaining and a very good experience.
-I really, really enjoyed it.
-[Co-stars Jade Jackson and Patsy Kensit] were really nice, funny and entertaining.
-I want to be like Patsy Kensit when I am older because she is such a good actress.
-I am a big Holby City fan and I am really excited about seeing it on the television.
-All my friends and family are coming to watch it with me."

-That year, she appeared in further stage credits, including Adrian Noble's musical production of Chitty Chitty Bang Bang for the New Theatre Oxford which was a revamped production of the original 2002 London production and the Mardi Gras Challenge, a UK dance competition at the Sadler's Wells Theatre.
+In 2009, she appeared in her first guest-starring role as Mary in one episode of Robin Hood and in select episodes as Emma Walker in Holby City — both for the BBC.
+That year, she also appeared in Adrian Noble's musical production of Chitty Chitty Bang Bang for the New Theatre Oxford (a revamped production of the original 2002 London production) and the Mardi Gras Challenge, a UK dance competition at the Sadler's Wells Theatre.

-She later commented at a 2013 LeakyCon panel in London on which form of media she preferred more—theatre, TV or film: "I love both.
-I actually started out doing theatre first and worked my way into TV and film. [...]
-I don't mind either, really.
-It's great!"